 Think these low FODMAP strawberry scuffins sound great, but you don’t have time to try them now?
 You can PIN THIS POST for later.

 These low FODMAP strawberry scuffins are great for a make-ahead breakfast or a snack on the go.
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

-First, if you are in the elimination phase of the diet, you need to use lactose-free milk.
-I use a high-fat milk for scuffins because the fat helps hold everything together.
+First, if you are in the elimination phase of the diet, you need to use lactose-free milk and cream.
+I use high-fat milk for scuffins because the fat helps hold everything together.
 For my Canadian peeps, Neilson has a lactose-free line that goes up to 3.25% fat.